wwcodeportland/intro-to-open-source/README.md

 ## Contributing to an Open Source Project
 * [Open Source Guides](https://opensource.guide)
 * [Course from egghead.io: How to Contribute to an Open Source Project on GitHub](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)
+## The following Readme looks better than the old one and I would Like to appreciate all of you